Chicken Pakora (Indian Takeaway / Kebab Shop Style)

 Marinade

-1. In a large bowl, add the basaar curry powder, cumin powder, coriander powder, garlic powder, paprika, chilli powder, dried fenugreek leaves, turmeric powder, sea salt, garlic & ginger paste, mint sauce, tamarind paste, vegetable oil and water.
+• In a large bowl, add 1/4 teaspoon basaar style curry powder, 1/2 teaspoon cumin powder, 1/2 teaspoon coriander powder, 1/4 teaspoon garlic powder, 1/4 teaspoon paprika, 1/8 teaspoon chilli powder, 1/4 teaspoon dried fenugreek leaves, 1/8 teaspoon turmeric powder, 1/2 teaspoon sea salt, 1 generous teaspoon garlic & ginger paste, 1/4 teaspoon mint sauce, 1/4 teaspoon tamarind paste, 1 teaspoon sunflower oil and 2 teaspoons water.
 Mix well until combined.
-Add the chicken and mix well until evenly coated.
+Add 2 large skinless, boneless chicken breast fillets, each sliced into 5-6 strips (or equivalent mini chicken fillets) and mix well until evenly coated.
 Cover and set aside in the fridge for 1 hour, or ideally overnight.

 Pakora

-1. Heat oil for deep frying to 170C.
-In a separate large bowl, add the gram flour, plain flour and beetroot powder.
-Mix briefly, then add water as required to form a thin paste.
-Dust the marinated chicken with a little plain flour and mix well.
+• Heat oil for deep frying to 180C.
+In a separate large bowl, add 8 tablespoons gram flour, 6 tablespoons plain flour and 1 generous teaspoon beetroot powder.
+Mix briefly, then add cold water as required to form a thin paste.
+Dust the marinated chicken with a little more plain flour and mix well.
 Add the marinated chicken pieces to the prepared paste and mix well until the chicken is coated.
 The mix will appear patchy around the chicken, but will seal and form a crispy crust upon hitting the hot oil.

-2. Carefully drop the coated chicken pieces into the hot oil.
+• Carefully drop the coated chicken pieces into Oil for deep frying.
 Fry for about 3-4 minutes, turning occasionally, until the chicken is just cooked through.
 Remove the pakoras from the oil with tongs or a slotted spoon and set aside on a plate.
 At this stage, the pakoras can be finished immediately, or set aside to cool completely and stored in the fridge until required.

-3. To finish the pakoras, heat oil for deep frying to 180C.
+• To finish the pakoras, heat oil for deep frying to 180C.
 Carefully drop the chicken pakora pieces into the hot oil and fry for 2-3 minutes, until heated through and crispy.
 Remove from the oil with tongs or a slotted spoon and arrange on a serving plate.
-Garnish with thinly sliced onion and fresh coriander and serve with pink pakora sauce and fresh lemon wedges.
+Garnish with 1/2 small onion, thinly sliced and 1 small handful fresh coriander, finely chopped and serve with pink pakora sauce and lemon wedges.

 Do you like this Indian restaurant style chicken pakora recipe?
 If so, buying a copy of my book might appeal to you!
 In The Takeaway Secret you can find a host of restaurant and takeaway style recipes that you can make at home.
 You’ll learn how to make doner kebabs, thin crust pizza, fried chicken , pilau rice and more!
 You can buy The Takeaway Secret in paperback or kindle form here.